 Facilities available at Roper Lake State Park.

-The Roper Lake Visitor Center is open year round from 9 am – 5 pm.
+The Roper Lake Visitor Center is open year round from 8 am – 5 pm.
+Hours may vary by season.
 It features a gift shop, local area information, Junior Ranger programs, and restrooms.

 Roper Lake State Park has modern, handicap accessible restrooms in the Visitor Center.
-There are also 2 restroom buildings in the campground.
+There are also 2 restroom/shower buildings in the campgrounds.

 The Gift Shop, located in the Visitor Center, has books, clothing, children’s toys, flora and fauna guides, fishing equipment and bait.
-Hours are 9 am – 5 pm.
+Hours are 8 am – 5 pm.
+Hours may vary by season.

 Island Group Ramada: Large group ramada with 6 picnic tables, BBQ grills and water spigots (no electricity), all near a grassy area and swimming beach.
 Maximum Group Size: 50 people.
 Vehicles and glass containers of any type are prohibited on the Island.
 Bring wagon or other device to haul picnic items.
 The walk to the Ramada is approximately 150 yards.
 Group Use reservation fee applies, in addition to per vehicle entrance fees.